-I had a summer internship in a natural product synthetic group, a quarter century ago when I was in high school.
+I got a summer internship in a natural product synthetic group, a quarter century ago when I was in high school.
 It was a very nice lab doing medicinal chemistry on cardioglycosides and I really liked it there.
 But I didn’t realize that the PI from the group wasn’t thrilled to have me (he was asked to take some random kid as a community outreach initiative, and he could not turn it down.)
 He promptly sent me out of the way, to the library.

 In those days, the literature search used to be done with printed indexes of Chemical Abstracts.
 It was like slogging away through a supermarket shelf filled with phone books; I spent three weeks doing this.